 There are different physical therapy options.
 However, dogs with septic arthritis benefit most from passive range of motion (PROM) exercises.

 As an inflammatory arthropathy, septic arthritis warrants immediate veterinary attention and adequate antibiotic therapy with or without surgical joint debridement.

-Even with prompt and aggressive approach, the prognosis is variable and depends on the original disease and the chronicity of the infection.
+Even with a prompt and aggressive approach, the prognosis is variable and depends on the original disease and the chronicity of the infection.

-Dog owners should be informed that complete return to normal joint function is very unlikely, especially in chronic cases because of the joint damage extent.
+Dog owners should be informed that a complete return to normal joint function is very unlikely, especially in chronic cases because of the joint damage extent.
 The joint function return is also questionable in overweight dogs.

 All in all, the treatment is successful but in terms of infection elimination.
 As for the full joint function restoring the prognosis is guarded.

 What causes septic arthritis in dogs?

 Infectious arthritis in dogs is caused by disease-triggering microorganisms (bacteria, fungi, virus) introduced into the synovial fluid at the time of joint surgery or penetrating joint injury or reaching the synovial fluid by hematogenous spread (via the blood).

 What is the most common cause of septic arthritis?